sekedoua/sport-containerized-api-ecs-elb/README.md

 - Create a resource /sports.
 - Create a GET method.
 - Choose HTTP Proxy as the integration type.
-- Enter the DNS name of the ALB (ALB's public URL) of your ECS service.
+- Enter the DNS name of the ALB that includes "/sports" (e.g. http://sports-api-alb-<AWS_ACCOUNT_ID>.us-east-1.elb.amazonaws.com/sports

 3. Deploy the API:
 - Deploy the API to a stage (e.g., prod).